The Test Your Affiliate Contract Must Pass Before You Sign It

 the affiliate used clear language stating that they were a member of an affiliate program

-The FTC has gone into a bit more detail about what affiliate marketing entails, and I prepared a guide over everything you need you know about those FTC guidelines, best practices on the “where, what, how and why’s” – of testimonials, endorsements, and disclaimers, and a little bit more information about affiliate links, which you can find right here!
+The FTC has gone into a bit more detail about what affiliate marketing entails, and I prepared a guide over everything you need you know about those FTC guidelines, best practices on the “where, what, how and why’s” – of testimonials, endorsements, and disclaimers, and a little bit more information about affiliate links, which you can find in our Newsletter Resource Library!